keith-turner/accumulo-website/_posts/blog/2021-06-21-external-compactions.md

 cs1_medium was for compactions >32M and <=128M and it was not as busy, but did have steady work.
 The external compaction queue DCQ1 processed all compactions over 128M and had some spikes of work.
-These spikes are to be expected with continuous ingest as all tablets are written to evenly and eventually all of the tablets need to run large compactions around the same time.
+These spikes are to be expected with continuous ingest as all Tablets are written to evenly and eventually all of the Tablets need to run large compactions around the same time.

 ![Compactions Running](/images/blog/202106_ecomp/ci-running.png)

 The following plot shows the number of pods running in Kubernetes.
-As compactors used more and less CPU the number of pods automatically scaled up and down.
+As Compactors used more and less CPU the number of pods automatically scaled up and down.

 ![Pods Running](/images/blog/202106_ecomp/ci-pods-running.png)

 The following plot shows the number of compactions queued.
-When the compactions queued for cs1_small spiked above 750, it was adjusted from 4 threads per tserver to 6 threads.
-This configuration change was made while everything was running and the tservers saw it and reconfigured their thread pools on the fly.
+When the compactions queued for cs1_small spiked above 750, it was adjusted from 4 threads per Tablet Server to 6 threads.
+This configuration change was made while everything was running and the Tablet Servers saw it and reconfigured their thread pools on the fly.

 ![Pods Queued](/images/blog/202106_ecomp/ci-queued.png)